day8/re-frame/README.md

 But the `app-db` mutation is ultimately handled by re-frame (it does the `reset!).
 That leaves your event handlers pure.
 As a result, they tend to be easy to test and understand.
 Many are almost trivial.

+If you want to know more about event handlers and how to add and share functionalities.
+Read the Middleware [section](https://github.com/Day8/re-frame/wiki#handler-middleware) of the wiki.

 ### Routing

 When `dispatch` is passed an event vector, it just puts that event onto a conveyor belt.